Sienci-Labs/Resources/longmill/assembly/lm-assembling-add-ons.md

 UGS comes with a simple plugin that allows for your machine to send the commands to your machine to utilize the touch plate for finding the X, Y, and Z-axis.

-Start by going to the top of your screen and clicking Window -&gt; Plugin -&gt; Probe Module.
+Start by going to the top of your screen and clicking Window ➜ Plugin ➜ Probe Module.
 You will see a new tab appear on your screen.

 ![](/_images/_longmill/_assembly/_addons/lm_addons_p4.jpg){.aligncenter .size-medium}